 Section 2.
-It is hereby determined that the plan for the financing of said class of objects or purposes is as follows:
+It is hereby determined that the plan for the financing of said specific object or purpose is as follows:

-- (a) by the issuance of the \$ serial bonds hereby authorized to be issued pursuant to the provisions of the Local Finance Law; and - (b) by the expenditure of \$ building capital reserve fund moneys, which moneys are hereby appropriated therefor.

-e. statement of the period of probable usefulness ("ppu") of the capital project and maximum maturity of the bonds authorized.
+- (a) by the issuance of the \$ serial bonds hereby authorized to be issued pursuant to the provisions of the Local Finance Law; and - (b) by the expenditure of \$ building capital reserve fund moneys, which moneys are hereby appropriated therefor. - e. statement of the period of probable usefulness of the capital project and the maximum maturity of the bonds authorized.
 Here is a typical example:

 Section 3.
-It is hereby determined that the period of probable usefulness of the aforesaid class of objects or purposes is 25 years, pursuant to subdivision 12(a)(1) of paragraph a of Section 11.00 of the Local Finance Law.
+It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is 25 years, pursuant to subdivision 12(a)(1) of paragraph a of Section 11.00 of the Local Finance Law.
+It is hereby further determined that the maximum maturity of the serial bonds herein authorized will exceed five years.

-f. delegation of authority to the chief fiscal officer to arrange for the financing by bonds and/or bond anticipation notes as well as renewals of said notes (this is not mandatory but is customary to permit prompt activity when needed).
+f. delegation of authority to the chief fiscal officer, to arrange for the financing by bonds and/or bond anticipation notes as well as renewals of said notes (this is not mandatory but is customary to permit prompt activity when needed).
 Here is a typical example:

 Section 4.
-Subject to the provisions of the Local Finance Law, the power to authorize the issuance of and to sell bond anticipation notes in anticipation of the issuance and sale of the serial bonds herein authorized, including renewals of such notes, is hereby delegated to the Treasurer, the chief fiscal officer.
-Such notes shall be of such terms, form and contents, and shall be sold in such manner, as may be prescribed by said Treasurer, consistent with the provisions of the Local Finance Law.
+Subject to the provisions of the Local Finance Law, the power to authorize the issuance of and to sell bond anticipation notes in anticipation of the issuance and sale of the serial bonds herein authorized, including renewals of such notes, is hereby delegated to the Board President, the chief fiscal officer.
+Such notes shall be of such terms, form and contents, and shall be sold in such manner, as may be prescribed by said Board President, consistent with the provisions of the Local Finance Law.

 Section 5.
-All other matters, except as provided herein relating to such bonds including determining whether to issue such bonds having substantially level or declining annual debt service and all matters related thereto, prescribing whether manual or facsimile signatures shall appear on said bonds, prescribing the method for the recording of ownership of said bonds, appointing the fiscal agent or agents for said bonds, providing for the printing and delivery of said bonds (and if said bonds are to be executed in the name of the Fire District by the facsimile signature of the Treasurer, providing for the manual countersignature of a fiscal agent or of a designated official of the Fire District), the date, denominations, maturities and interest payment dates, place or places of payment, and also including the consolidation with other issues, shall be determined by the Treasurer.
-It is hereby determined that it is to the financial advantage of the Fire District not to impose and collect from registered owners of such serial bonds any charges for mailing, shipping and insuring bonds transferred or exchanged by the fiscal agent, and, accordingly, pursuant to paragraph c of Section 70.00 of the Local Finance Law, no such charges shall be so collected by the fiscal agent.
-Such bonds shall contain substantially the recital of validity clause provided for in section 52.00 of the Local Finance Law and shall otherwise be in such form and contain such recitals in addition to those required by section 52.00 of the Local Finance Law, as the Treasurer shall determine.
+All other matters, except as provided herein relating to such bonds including determining whether to issue such bonds having substantially level or declining annual debt service and all matters related thereto, prescribing whether manual or facsimile signatures shall appear on said bonds, prescribing the method for the recording of ownership of said bonds, appointing the fiscal agent or agents for said bonds, providing for the printing and delivery of said bonds (and if said bonds are to be executed in the name of the School District by the facsimile signature of the Board President, providing for the manual countersignature of a fiscal agent or of a designated official of the School District), the date, denominations, maturities and interest payment dates, place or places of payment, and also including the consolidation with other issues, shall be determined by the Board President.
+It is hereby determined that it is to the financial advantage of the School District not to impose and collect from registered owners of such serial bonds any charges for mailing, shipping and insuring bonds transferred or exchanged by the fiscal agent, and, accordingly, pursuant to paragraph c of Section 70.00 of the Local Finance Law, no such charges shall be so collected by the fiscal agent.
+Such bonds shall contain substantially the recital of validity clause provided for in section 52.00 of the Local Finance Law and shall otherwise be in such form and contain such recitals in addition to those required by section 52.00 of the Local Finance Law, as the Board President shall determine.